Jiaxi-Wu-Dev/pick-a-game/README.md

 There should be 5 presentational components (stateless) - check There should be 3 or more routes -check
-The application must make use of react-router - check Make use of async actions to send data to and receive data from a server Your client-side application should handle the display of data with minimal data manipulation Uses CSS or styled components to style application Frontend uses Axios requests
+The application must make use of react-router - check Make use of async actions to send data to and receive data from a server  - check Your client-side application should handle the display of data with minimal data manipulation - check Uses CSS or styled components to style application - check Frontend uses Axios requests - check
- App renders in browser
+ App renders in browser - check
-On project submission there should be 0 console.log() statements seen in the browser Be written with kebab-case CSS class names (e.g. this-is-the-class-name) Be written with semantic, camelCase JavaScript variable names pseudocode file in root of project repository
- Has readme.md file at the root of repository readme file clearly documents the purpose of the project as a problem statement readme file clearly documents the target end user for this program. readme file has embedded link (not url) to publicly deployed app Using a 3rd party api
+On project submission there should be 0 console.log() statements seen in the browser Be written with kebab-case CSS class names (e.g. this-is-the-class-name) - check Be written with semantic, camelCase JavaScript variable names - check pseudocode file in root of project repository - check Has readme.md file at the root of repository - check readme file clearly documents the purpose of the project as a problem statement - check readme file clearly documents the target end user for this program. - check readme file has embedded link (not url) to publicly deployed app Using a 3rd party api - check

 Mission Statement: